You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 • Pre-existing lower back issues may elevate the risk of developing sciatica.

-Supportive Care: Targeted prenatal and postnatal care programs combining physiotherapy and gentle chiropractic techniques can help alleviate sciatic symptoms safely and effectively.
+Holistic Care: Targeted prenatal and postnatal care programs combining physiotherapy and gentle chiropractic techniques can help alleviate sciatic symptoms safely and efficiently.

 Understanding Back Discomfort During Pregnancy